-I got up and went to my bedroom and closed the door.
+I got up and went to my bedroom and slammed the door closed.
 I grabbed my cell and found the card Officer Brady had given me and dialed his number.
 After a couple of rings I got one of those automated attendant things and had to key in the first few letters of his name.
 I heard ringing, and he picked up.

 “This is Officer Brady.
 Who’s calling?”

 “Curt Fischer.
 Uh, you were at my house when my stepfather beat up on me and then you saw me in the hospital.”

 “Yes, Curt, I remember.
 How are you feeling?”

 “Okay, I guess… no, not really.
 I hurt a lot when I woke up, but I took a pain pill and I hope it’s going to start working.
 Uh, I remembered something that happened yesterday.
 You said to call.”

 “I was in my bedroom doing my homework when Don got home, and he was still in his car in our driveway and this old guy from across the street, Mr. Vanvelick, he’s mean to every kid around here, anyway he and Don were yelling about something.
 I couldn’t hear what they were saying, then Don came in and started calling me a nigger loving faggot and beating on me.”
 I told him about what happened between Tom and Vanvelick, and how Vanvelick had called Tom a nigger and how he should go back to the projects where he belonged.